 - 2. Leave the magnet over the generator.
-If needed, tape it to your chest or use an elastic, wraparound bandage. - 3.
+You may tape it to your chest or use an elastic wrap-around bandage to keep it in place. - 3.
 If you stopped the stimulation because it was painful or felt unusual, call your doctor right away.